Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Discussion Prompt for Standards Bodies

-The SG17 workshop consensus — that discovery requires a significant zoom in, that trust management is the common denominator between human and agentic AI, and that a digital identity stack agreed by all parties is needed — maps directly onto the architectural problem this stack addresses.
+Themes commonly raised in SG17-adjacent trust management discussions — that discovery requires a significant zoom in, that trust management is the common denominator between human and agentic AI, and that a digital identity stack agreed by all parties is needed — map directly onto the architectural problem this stack addresses.

 Framing Question